hpides/cxlbench/README.md

 /** Mode of execution, i.e., sequential, random, or custom.
 See `Mode` for all options. */ Mode exec_mode = Mode::Sequential;

-/** Persist instruction to use after write operations.
+/** Flush instruction to use after write operations.
 Only works with `Operation::Write`.
 See
- * `PersistInstruction` for more details on available options. */ PersistInstruction persist_instruction = PersistInstruction::NoCache;
+ * `FlushInstruction` for more details on available options. */ FlushInstruction flush_instruction = FlushInstruction::NoCache;

 /** Number of disjoint memory regions to partition the `memory_region_size` into.
 Must be 0 or a divisor of
  * `number_threads` i.e., one or more threads map to one partition.
 When set to 0, it is equal to the number of